Unico Connect

 Choose RAG when the knowledge changes often, when answers must be grounded in citable sources, when data privacy matters, or when you simply need to ship quickly.

 Fine tuning adjusts the weights of a model by training it further on your examples.
-It does not teach the model new facts so much as new behavior: a consistent brand voice, a strict output structure, a narrow classification task, or a specialized reasoning style.
+It does not teach the model new facts so much as new behavior, such as a consistent brand voice, a strict output structure, a narrow classification task, or a specialized reasoning style.

 The cost profile is the inverse of RAG.
 Fine tuning is an upfront investment in training compute, after which inference can be cheaper and faster per query because you are not stuffing large context into every prompt.
 It shines on high volume, repetitive, structured tasks where consistency and latency matter more than fresh knowledge.